 Granted: February 5, 2019

 Computer-implemented systems and methods are provided for extracting and storing information regarding entities from documents, such as webpages.
 In one implementation, a system is provided that detects an entity candidate in a document and determines that the detected candidate is a new entity.
 The system also detects a known entity proximate to the known entity based on the one or more entity models.
 The system also detects a context proximate to the new and known entities having a lexical relationship to the known entity.
 The system also determines a second entity class associated with the known entity and a context class associated with the context.
 The system also generates a first entity class based on the second entity class and the context class.
 The system also generates an entry in the one or more entity models reflecting an association between the new entity and the first entity class.

 Entity Extractions – Entities, Entity Classes, Entity Instances and Entity Attributes

-One of the first steps in the process involved in this patent involve recognizing entities.
-The patent provides some information about what entities are, and gives us a number of examples:
+One of the first steps in the process involved in this patent involves recognizing entities.
+The patent provides some information about what entities are, and gives us several examples:

 In certain aspects, an entity may reflect a person (e.g., George Washington), place (e.g., San Francisco, Wyoming, a particular street or intersection, etc), or thing (e.g., star, car, politician, doctor, device, stadium, person, book).
 By way of further example, an entity may reflect a piece of literature, an organization (e.g., New York Yankees), a political body or party, a business, a sovereign or governmental body (e.g., the United States, NATO, the FDA, etc), a date (e.g., Jul.
 4, 1776), a number (e.g., 60, 3.14159, e), a letter, a state, a quality, an idea, a concept, or any combination thereof.